photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 - [ ] If you have configured specific user and group IDs for a service, make sure they match
 - [ ] The app and database *storage* folders must be writable as well: Verify that the services have write permissions and that you have **not** mounted the folders read-only on your host or [via Docker using the `:ro` flag](https://docs.docker.com/storage/bind-mounts/#use-a-read-only-bind-mount)
 - [ ] Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the app and database *storage* folders
+- [ ] When mounting folders that only root has access to, you may have to prefix the `docker` and `docker-compose` commands with `sudo` on Linux if you are not already logged in as root

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*